zposten/eponym/README.md

 # Eponym

 Eponym is a node script capable of generating a list of words that are currently available NPM packages.
-The list of words is pulled from the wonderful [WebstersEnglishDictionary](https://github.com/matthewreagan/WebstersEnglishDictionary).
+The list of words is pulled from a modified version of the wonderful [WebstersEnglishDictionary](https://github.com/matthewreagan/WebstersEnglishDictionary).

 > **eponym**: _noun_, a person after who a discovery, invention or place is named